karndeepbaror/ciphervault/README.md

 `CipherVault` is a privacy-first, browser-based encryption utility that empowers users to securely encrypt and decrypt sensitive data using industry-grade `AES-256 encryption` — without relying on any server, database, or backend.

-Designed with a zero-knowledge architecture and elegant UI, this tool is ideal for privacy advocates, cyber professionals, educators, and anyone who values data sovereignty.
+Designed with a zero-knowledge architecture and elegant UI, this tool is ideal for privacy advocates, cyber professionals, educators, and anyone who values `data sovereignty`.

 <p align="center">